geetharamson/Fisher-s-Iris-Dataset/README.md

 The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
 Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.
 Based on the combination of these four features, Fisher developed a linear discriminant model to distinguish the species from each other.

+# Requirements needed to work on the code oneself
+  iPython and Python which has packages
 ## Data as table  ##
    A basic table is a two-dimensional grid of data, in which the rows represent individual elements of the dataset, and the columns represent quantities related to each of these elements.